UCLA Office of the Vice Chancellor for Academic Personnel

 From: Michael S. Levine, Vice Chancellor for Academic Personnel

 Subject: Retirement Planning – Components to Pathways

-UCLA’s Pathways to Retirement program was created in 2008, with the goal of facilitating faculty retirement as part of the larger goals of faculty renewal as well as enhancing the continuing participation of emeriti faculty in academic life.
-In just the past six years over 300 members of the faculty have taken advantage of the opportunity to set a specific date for retirement up to two years in the future in conjunction with specific plans for research, teaching, and service both preceding and following the move to emerita/us status.
-For Deans and Chairs, those guaranteed future faculty retirement dates have improved their ability to plan for future hiring.
-The health and budget uncertainties of the past two years has only enhanced the benefit of the Pathways program for faculty and administrators alike.
+UCLA’s Pathways to Retirement program facilitates faculty retirement as part of the larger goals of faculty renewal as well as enhancing the continuing participation of emeriti faculty in academic life.
+In the past seven years over 400 members of the faculty have taken advantage of the opportunity to set a specific date for retirement up to three years in the future in conjunction with specific plans for research, teaching, and service both preceding and following the move to emerita/us status.
+For Deans and Chairs, those guaranteed future faculty retirement dates improve their ability to plan for future hiring.

-My office will work with you to craft new and innovative Pathways to Retirement Agreements.
-This can include exceptions to long-standing policy and practices, including those regarding return to service after one or more quarters of sabbatical leave.
-I urge you to consider re-assessing the terms you are willing to offer to senior faculty considering retirement.
+Remember that for faculty the foundation of all retirement planning is the generous UC Retirement System.
+In its classic version it provides pensions that, in take-home terms, can exceed final regular salaries.
+My office will work with you to craft new and innovative Pathways to Retirement Agreements with your senior faculty members.
 Many of the benefits that you can offer have little or no direct cost.
 What costs may be involved are good investments, both in providing for continued contributions from your senior faculty and in your unit’s faculty renewal.

 Pathway to Retirement Agreements include an appointee’s letter irrevocably retiring as of a fixed date (usually the penultimate business day of June).
 Agreements typically include a mix of pre and post-retirement conditions, the latter for up to three years following retirement.
 Here are some elements you may want to include in a Pathways agreement: